hidayatoska/ERC721-Somnia-TEST/README.md

  Step 4
  Deploy and Run
-A. Select Web Wallet
-B. Switch to Somnia Devnet
+ Select Web Wallet - Switch to Somnia Devnet - Deploy
-C. Deploy

  Step 5
  See Transcaction in Somnia Scan